 Staffing: Full staffing in each academy is the target.
-At Haberdashers' Adams, staff turnover, for teaching staff, was again low, with 5 members of staff leaving.
-Haberdashers' Abraham Darby staff had a higher turnover with 16 members of staff leaving.
+At Haberdashers' Adams, staff turnover, for teaching staff, was again low, with one full time and one part-time members of staff leaving.
+Haberdashers' Abraham Darby staff also had a higher turnover with eight full time and one part-time members of staff leaving.